Indigenous Continent: The Epic Contest for North America

 As for the Indigenous Continent: The Epic Contest for North America book, the best buyback offer comes from and is $ for the book in good condition.

-The Indigenous Continent: The Epic Contest for North America book is in average demand now as the rank for the book is 52,381 at the moment.
-It's quite a low rank, and the book has no significant sales on Amazon.
-A rank below 100,000 means roughly 1 book sale per day.
-At the same time, a book which is 5 years old, and still in the top 100k most of the time - that’s a book doing well.
+Indigenous Continent: The Epic Contest for North America book is in low demand now as the rank for the book is 157,364 at the moment.
+It's a low rank, and the book has not much sales on Amazon.

 Not enough insights yet.